adamdeprince/directional_parity/README.md

 expected temperatures in Fahrenheit within a 7 bit number.
 Except we ran into two problems.
 First, it wasn't always obvious which way was up on the finished design.
-"Hey, can you try entering this into my website" resulted in misorientation with almost chance probabilities.
+"Hey, can you try entering this into my website" resulted in misorientation with almost chance probabilities, even when careful instructions were given.

 To solve this problem I developed the directional parity algorithm implemented in this code, but I felt unhappy about the precision I was